e271828e/Flight.jl/docs/notes/design/framework_spec.md

 slot writes, before the boundary-zero sequence runs ([§9.5](#95-inbound-the-input-trace), [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)).

-**trace record density** — the rule that retained records match each batch's natural density: an enumerated writer's positional batch is retained verbatim and zero-copy, while the interactive register's wide mostly-`nothing` tuple is converted at the drain into (position ⇒ value) pairs, so trace size tracks information rather than surface width ([§9.5](#95-inbound-the-input-trace), row 107).
+**trace record density** — the rule that retained records match each batch's natural density: a claim-narrow positional batch is retained verbatim and zero-copy, while a wide mostly-`nothing` tuple — a greedy writer's or the harness cell's — is converted at the drain into (position ⇒ value) pairs, so trace size tracks information rather than surface width ([§9.5](#95-inbound-the-input-trace), row 107).